nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     ![openmacterminal](images/OpenMacTerminal.png)

 6. Click into the folder created in step 3.
-Left click on the `hireme.jar` file and select `Get Info`. <br>
+Right click on the `hireme.jar` file and select `Get Info`. <br>

    ![macfilepathinfo](images/Macfilepathinfo.png)
     <br></br>
-    On the new open that pops up, left click on `Where` and copy the file path.
+    On the new window that pops up, right click on `Where` and copy the file path.

    <img src="images/Macfilepath.png" alt="macfilepath" width="810"/>
    <br></br>

 #### _Windows users_
-5. Use windows search and type Terminal, click on open.<br>
+5. Use Windows' search and type Terminal, click on `Open`.<br>

    ![windowsterminal](images/WindowsTerminal.png)
 <br></br>